ansible/ansible-ui/framework/PageForm/README.md

 ### Error Adapters

-- **AWX Error Adapter:** Tailored for AWX-specific errors structures.
+- **AWX Error Adapter:** Tailored for AWX-specific error structures.
 - **HUB Error Adapter:** Tailored for HUB-specific error structures.
+- **EDA Error Adapter:** Tailored for EDA-specific error structures.
 - **Generic Error Adapter:** A generic adapter that can be used as a fallback.

 ### Custom PageForm Wrappers

-It was created wrappers like `AwxPageForm` for AWX, and `HubPageForm` for HUB.
+Custom wrappers are created as follows: `AwxPageForm` for AWX, `HubPageForm` for HUB and 'EdaPageForm' for EDA.
 These wrappers automatically include the respective error adapters, abstracting this detail from the developers and users.

 ## Usage